reframe-hpc/reframe/docs/config_reference.rst

    .. versionadded:: 4.1

-.. py:attribute:: logging.handlers_perflog..httpjson..sleep_intervals
+.. py:attribute:: logging.handlers_perflog..httpjson..backoff_intervals

-   In the case that the http request gets a response 429 (TOO_MANY_REQUESTS), Reframe will cycle over this list of sleep waiting intervals until it gets a different code or exceeds the timeout (when it is set).
+   List of wait intervals in seconds when server responds with HTTP error 429 (``TOO_MANY_REQUESTS``).

+   In this case, ReFrame will retry contacting the server after waiting an amount of time that is determined by cyclically iterating this list of intervals.

+   ReFrame will keep trying contacting the server, until a different HTTP resonse is received (either success or error) or the corresponding :attr:`~config.logging.handlers_perflog..httpjson..timeout` is exceeded.

    .. versionadded:: 4.7.3

 .. py:attribute:: logging.handlers_perflog..httpjson..timeout

-   In the case that the http request gets a response 429 (TOO_MANY_REQUESTS), Reframe will keep trying until it succeeds, gets a different error or exceeds the timeout (in seconds).
-   When this parameter is set to 0, Reframe will keep retrying until it gets a different status code.
+   Timeout in seconds for retrying when server responds with HTTP error 429 (``TOO_MANY_REQUESTS``).

    .. versionadded:: 4.7.3

 .. _exec-mode-config: